 Calling ALL (well, some) innovation directors

-Robb, our Proposition Design Director, is interviewing a bunch of folk, the objective being to gather insight and learnings into the conditions that give organic innovation the greatest chance of success, with a view to sharing best practice.
+Robb, our Proposition Design Director, is interviewing a bunch of folk, the objective being to gather insight and learnings into the conditions that give the world of organic insurance innovation the greatest chance of success, with a view to sharing best practice.

 Thanks to all those who have said yes to interviews.
 We could still do with a handful more.